US Made Supply

 NFPA 101 vs IBC

-Many jurisdictions adopt the International Building Code (IBC) for new construction and reference NFPA 101 separately — or adopt one but not the other.
-While both codes address life safety, they differ in structure and specific provisions.
+Many jurisdictions adopt the International Building Code (IBC) for new construction and reference NFPA 101 separately.
+While both codes address life safety, they differ in scope and structure.

 AttributeNFPA 101IBC